kamleshkarki/Python-with-pandas_lib/Data Set/README.md

-set of data set for data analyst, visualization
+Set of data set for data analyst, visualization
 ----------------------------------------------------
 * collection of data set
 * step by step to cook pandas lib